lawrenceevalyn/Olli-game/README.md

 ## To Do

 * write tests for give/use commands
+* use setup/teardown functions to improve take/drop tests
 * implement "give" commands
 * implement "use" commands
 * make it impossible to talk to the robot